 - Precedence requirements tasks that must be completed before doing the next one such as testing the components inside a radio before sealing the outer shell. - Precedence diagram a drawing showing the assembly line with work stations arranged so as to honor the precedence requirements - Work station any place along the line where work is done on the product - Line balancing the process of equalizing the amount of work at each work station so the line keeps moving and no back-ups occur - Cycle time the maximum amount of time a part in the assembly process can spend at any single workstation in order to meet production requirements in a balanced line.
 We emphasize "can spend" because we want to meet some production criteria.
 Do not confuse this with "does spend" which is the amount of time a part may spend at a station if the line is not balanced. - Flow time the amount of time it takes a product to emerge from the end of the production line when measured from when it entered the line.
 This includes all time spent waiting at any workstation. - Line efficiency is the ratio of the time spent doing work to the overall flow time of an assembly line.
 The overall flow time may include some idle time at one workstation while work at another takes a little longer for completion.
-For example, if the flow time for a product is 200 seconds which includes 40 seconds of idle time at one workstation while work is being done at another, within 480 minutes.
+For example, if the flow time for a product is 200 seconds which includes 40 seconds of idle time at one workstation while work is being done at another, the amount of time the machines were working was 200 - 40 = 160 seconds.
+Then 160/200 = within 480 minutes.